alphabill-org/alphabill/docs/transactions.md

 #### *ClientMetadata*

-*ClientMetadata* is an array of data items that set the conditions for the execution of the transaction.
+*ClientMetadata* is an array of data items that sets the conditions for the execution of the transaction.
 It consists of the following (with example values):

 ```
 /ClientMetadata/ [